-- 1. REFUSES part of the application for Change of Use to Unlisted Use (Shisha Lounge) including Alterations and Additions (Fence and Gate) (Unauthorised Existing Development) at No. 624 Beaufort Street, Mount Lawley (Lot: 700; D/P: 400441), as shown in Attachment 2, for the following reasons: - 1.1 As a consequence of the location of the Unlisted Use (Shisha Lounge) within an unenclosed patio and outbuilding at the rear of the subject site and adjoining sensitive residential land uses, with this exacerbated by the operating hours and intensity of the Unlisted Use (Shisha Lounge), the proposal: - 1.1.1 Would be inconsistent with the objectives of the District Centre zone and subsequently Clause 18(4)(c) of the City of Vincent's Local Planning Scheme No. 2 and is therefore not permitted, as the development would adversely impact the amenity of the adjoining properties and residential areas.
+- 1. REFUSES part of the application for Change of Use to Unlisted Use (Shisha Lounge) including Alterations and Additions (Fence and Gate) (Unauthorised Existing Development) at No. 624 Beaufort Street, Mount Lawley (Lot: 700; D/P: 400441), as shown in Attachment 2, for the following reasons: - 1.1 As a consequence of the location of the Unlisted Use (Shisha Lounge) within an unenclosed patio and outbuilding at the rear of the subject site and adjoining sensitive residential land uses, with this exacerbated by the operating hours and intensity of the Unlisted Use (Shisha Lounge), the proposal: - 1.1.1 Would be inconsistent with the objectives of the District Centre zone under the City of Vincent's Local Planning Scheme No. 2, as the development would adversely impact the amenity of the adjoining properties and residential areas.
 This is because it would result in smoke, vapour and odour emissions, noise emissions, and impacts from the lack of management of the activities associated with the use.
-The off-site amenity impacts related to these emissions from and the activities of the proposal would negatively impact on adjoining properties; - 1.1.2 Would have an undue amenity impact on the adjoining sensitive residential land uses, and subsequently would not be compatible with its setting, as the proposal has not demonstrated that the emissions and activities associated with the use could be appropriately mitigated as outlined in reason 1.1.1 (Clause 67(m), (n) and (x) of the Planning and Development (Local Planning Schemes) Regulations 2015); - 1.1.3 Would be inconsistent with the Aims of the City of Vincent's Local Planning Scheme No. 2, as the development would not protect and enhance the health, safety and general welfare of the City's inhabitants and the social, environmental and cultural environment, as the proposal has not demonstrated that the emissions and activities associated with the use could be appropriately mitigated as outlined in reason 1.1.1 (Clause 67(a) of the Planning and Development (Local Planning Schemes) Regulations 2015); - 1.1.4 Would have an adverse impact on the amenity of the adjoining properties as evidenced through written objections received from surrounding owners and occupants (Clause 67(y) of the Planning and Development (Local Planning Schemes) Regulations 2015); and - 1.1.5 Would be inconsistent with orderly and proper planning as it would be inconsistent with the objectives and approach of the City's draft Local Planning Policy: Restricted Premises Smoking.
-This is because the proposal has not demonstrated that the emissions and activities associated with the use could be appropriately mitigated as outlined in reason 1.1.1 (Clause 67(b) of the Planning and Development (Local Planning Schemes) Regulations 2015); and
+The off-site amenity impacts related to these emissions from and the activities of the proposal would negatively impact on adjoining properties; - 1.1.2 Would have an undue amenity impact on the adjoining sensitive residential land uses, and subsequently would not be compatible with its setting, as the proposal has not demonstrated that the emissions and activities associated with the use could be appropriately mitigated as outlined in reason 1.1.1 (Clause 67(m), (n) and (x) of the Planning and Development (Local Planning Schemes) Regulations 2015); - 1.1.3 Would have an adverse impact on the amenity of the adjoining properties as evidenced through written objections received from surrounding owners and occupants (Clause 67(y) of the Planning and Development (Local Planning Schemes) Regulations 2015); and - 1.1.4 Would be inconsistent with orderly and proper planning as it would be inconsistent with the objectives and approach of the City's draft Local Planning Policy:

-- 1.2 As a consequence of the height and materials of the proposed Alterations and Additions (Fence and Gate) at the front of the subject site along the Beaufort Street frontage, the proposal: - 1.2.1 Would not satisfy the Element Objectives of Volume 3 Clause 1.7 Public Domain Interface of the City's Policy No. 7.1.1 Built Form as it would not enhance the amenity and safety of the adjoining public domain; and - 1.2.2 Would not satisfy objectives of the District Centre zone under Local Planning Scheme No.2 as it would not result in high quality, pedestrian-friendly, street-orientated development that responds to and enhances key elements of the District Centre; and - 2.
-APPROVES part of the application for Alterations and Additions (Patio) (Unauthorised Existing Development) at No. 624 Beaufort Street, Mount Lawley (Lot: 700; D/P: 400441), as shown in Attachment 2, subject to the following conditions and advice notes included in Attachment 7: - 2.1 This approval is for Alterations and Additions (Patio) to existing Shop as shown on the approved plans dated 21 December 2021.
-No other development forms part of this approval; - 2.2 The Alterations and Additions (Patio) shall not be used for the purpose of an Unlisted Use (Shisha Lounge) or the like; and - 2.3 Stormwater from all roofed and paved areas shall be collected and contained on site.
+Restricted Premises Smoking.
+This is because the proposal has not demonstrated that the emissions and activities associated with the use could be appropriately mitigated as outlined in reason 1.1.1 (Clause 67(b) of the Planning and Development (Local Planning Schemes) Regulations 2015); and - 1.2 As a consequence of the height and materials of the proposed Alterations and Additions (Fence and Gate) at the front of the subject site along the Beaufort Street frontage, the proposal: - 1.2.1 Would not satisfy the Element Objectives of Volume 3 Clause 1.7 Public Domain Interface of the City's Policy No. 7.1.1 Built Form as it would not enhance the amenity and safety of the adjoining public domain; and

+- 1.2.2 Would not satisfy objectives of the District Centre zone under Local Planning Scheme No.2 as it would not result in high quality, pedestrian-friendly, street-orientated development that responds to and enhances key elements of the District Centre; and - 2.
+APPROVES part of the application for Alterations and Additions (Patio) (Unauthorised Existing Development) at No. 624 Beaufort Street, Mount Lawley (Lot: 700; D/P: 400441), as shown in Attachment 2, subject to the following conditions and advice notes included in Attachment 7: - 2.1 This approval is for Alterations and Additions (Patio) as shown on the approved plans dated 21 December 2021.
+No other development forms part of this approval; and - 2.2 Stormwater from all roofed and paved areas shall be collected and contained on site.